percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 ### 1.2 Non-Goals (Out of Scope)

-- Imperative operations (`reset`, `finalize`) -- these are destructive/irreversible and should not be triggered by a declarative reconciliation loop.
-Users must exec into the PCSM container manually.
-May be revisited if PCSM adds safe idempotent variants.
+- Imperative `reset` -- destructive/irreversible (wipes checkpoint state) and has no declarative analogue; users must exec into the PCSM container manually.
+May be revisited if PCSM adds a safe idempotent variant. (`finalize` is in scope: it is driven declaratively via `spec.finalize=true`; see §5.5 and §11 Q12.)
 - Reverse synchronization -- PCSM does not support this upstream.
 Revisit when upstream adds support.
 - Multi-source or multi-target replication -- PCSM only supports single source/target pairs.
 - Persistent Query Settings migration -- PCSM does not replicate Persistent Query Settings (MongoDB 8+).
 Migration requires manual export/import via `$querySettings` aggregation and `setQuerySettings` admin command after finalization.
 The operator will not automate this.